 - Identify career professionals who are knowledgeable about your targeted field, career or organization.
 Develop a list of specific people you can contact for informational interviews.
 Ask everyone you know if they have contacts in your desired career field.
-For example, you could ask: Career and Internship Services staff, other university staff, faculty, alumni, employers at job and career fairs, friends and family members, and attend professional association meetings to get ideas.
-Use professional social networking sites such as LinkedIn to expand your list of contacts.
+For example, you could ask: Career and Internship Services staff, other university staff, faculty, alumni, employers at job fairs, friends and family members, and attend professional association meetings to get ideas.
+Use professional social networking sites such as LinkedIn to expand your list of connections.

 - Ask permission to use the names of your resource people when contacting others.
 Use the name only if permission is granted.